 What do you feel?
 What does it look like in your salon?
 Or maybe your new salon?
 Who are you working with?
 What do they say about your salon?

-If you’re clear on your vision, you have a vivid picture of what it’ll be like when you get there, you will get there.
+If you’re clear on your vision, you have a vivid picture of what it’ll be like when you get there, and you will get there.

 It will be a driving force for you.
 And it works subconsciously.